Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 There’s nothing wrong with starting over.
 In fact, you’re doing everyone a huge disservice if you think your first idea is your best idea.
 More times than not, your first version is ONLY the starting point.

 When I first started working as an engineer, I always tried to run with my first ideas.
 Because to me, they looked good and I didn’t want to waste time redoing everything.
-Then as I dug into my solutions, I discovered design issues.
+Not surprisingly, after I dug into my solutions, I always discovered design issues.

 But because of my stubbornness, I wasted weeks of time trying to force a square peg into a round hole.
-All the while, the foundation to my design had issues, but I still didn’t scrap it.
-Then finally, a senior engineer told me to start from scratch and take another approach.
-Otherwise, I’d endlessly be going in circles.
+All the while, the foundation of my designs had issues.
+Then finally one time, a senior engineer told me to start from scratch.
+This changed my thinking and saved me A LOT of time!

-In short, even my shortcomings as a young buck are part of the creative process.
-You do a design, learn from it, and then improve over it.
-And sometimes this means starting from scratch.
+In short, even my shortcomings as a young buck were part of the creative process.
+I learned starting from scratch is okay.
 This is why now, I never get overly attached to any design.